g3w-suite/g3w-suite-documentation/user_groups_organization.md

    * activate and configure some functional modules
  * **`Viewer`:** user with access permission in **consultation on WebGis service**s characterized by authentication.
 This user can also use individual functional Modules if the relative permissions have been attributed to him
  * **`Anonymus User`:** user to be associated with WebGis services and/or functional modules **with free access**

+ * The use of the **Editor1** user and **MacroGroups** is recommended only in specific cases or when you want to manage autonomous work environments (e.g. single Public Administrations) in a multi-environment context (e.g. Union of Public Administrations).

+In this case the individual **Editor1** users will be associated with cartographic Macrogroups and will **manage users and contents completely independently** from those of other Macrogroups associated with other Editor1 users.

 ## Hierarchical organization of contents
 _**The following paragraph is dedicated to better understanding the relationships between the different types of users and the different elements of the suite (MacroGroups, Map Groups, WebGis services ...).**_